kratipaw/car_website_backend/eurekaServer/README.md

 logging.level.com.netflix.discovery=ON
 ````

-## How to run?
+## Run the application

-Via shell it can be started using
+Below are the commands to build and run this project.

 ```
 $ mvn clean package